mrismanaziz/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## Where do owls go to buy their baby clothes?
+The owlet malls.